leo246/Elastic_Windows/Elasticsearch demo.md

 ![image alt text](image_29.png)

-In the example above, the *bool must* clause specifies all queries that must be true for a documents to be considered a match
+In the example above, the bool must clause specifies all queries that must be true for a documents to be considered a match

-7. In contrast, this example composes two *match *queries and returns all accounts containing "mill" or “lane” in the address:
+7. In contrast, this example composes two match queries and returns all accounts containing "mill" or "lane" in the address:

     $body = '{
       "query": {
         "bool": {
           "should": [
             { "match": { "address": "mill" } },
             { "match": { "address": "lane" } }
           ]
         }
       }
     }'

     Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list

 **(note: due to formatting, the lines above are wrapped.)**

-The *bool should* clause specifies a list of queries either of which must be true for a document to be considered a match.
+The bool should clause specifies a list of queries either of which must be true for a document to be considered a match.

-8. This example composes two match queries and returns all the accounts that contain neither "mill" nor “lane” in the address:
+8. This example composes two match queries and returns all the accounts that contain neither "mill" nor "lane" in the address:

     $body = '{
       "query": {
         "bool": {
           "must_not": [
             { "match": { "address": "mill" } },
             { "match": { "address": "lane" } }
           ]
         }
       }
     }'

     Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list

 **(note: due to formatting, the lines above are wrapped.)**

-The bool *must_not *clause specifies a list of queries none of which must be true for a document to be considered a match.
-You can combine *must*, *should *and *must_not *clauses simultaneously inside a *bool *query.
-Furthermore, we can compose *bool *queries inside any of these *bool *clauses to mimic any complex multi-level boolean logic.
+The bool must_not clause specifies a list of queries none of which must be true for a document to be considered a match.
+You can combine must, should and must_not clauses simultaneously inside a bool query.
+Furthermore, we can compose bool queries inside any of these bool clauses to mimic any complex multi-level boolean logic.

 9. This example returns all accounts of anybody who is 40 years old, but doesn’t live in ID(aho):

     $body = '{
       "query": {
         "bool": {
           "must": [
             { "match": { "age": "40" } }
           ],
           "must_not": [
             { "match": { "state": "ID" } }
           ]
         }
       }
     }'

     Invoke-WebRequest -Method post -uri http://localhost:9200/bank/_search?pretty -ContentType 'application/json' -Body $body | select content | format-list